Shutout completes No. 5 Wisconsin's perfect regular season

 Taylor, a Heisman Trophy candidate as a freshman, topped 100 yards for the fourth straight game with a 53-yard touchdown run on the first play of the fourth quarter.

+“We’re just building something special here,” Taylor said.
+“There’s a lot more football to be played, but what we accomplished so far is a special thing.”

-NOTES: Saturday marked the 127th meeting between Wisconsin and Minnesota, the most played rivalry in the Football Bowl Subdivision.
-The Badgers have won 21 of the past 23 meetings to take the series lead 60-59-8. ...
+NOTES: Saturday marked the 127th meeting between Wisconsin and Minnesota, the most-played rivalry in the Football Bowl Subdivision.
+The Badgers have won 21 of the past 23 meetings to take the series lead for the first time in history at 60-59-8. ...
 Wisconsin suffered a few injuries in the game.
 TE Zander Neuville (right leg), RB Bradrick Shaw (left leg) and LB Noah Burks (left left) all left and didn’t return. ...
 The Gophers were without leading receiver Tyler Johnson, who has a broken hand.
 WR Rashad Still was not in uniform as coach P.J.
 Fleck made changes to his receiving corps before the game. ...
-Minnesota junior WR Will Reger hauled in his first reception of his college career in the second half.
+Minnesota junior WR Will Reger hauled in the first reception of his college career in the second half.